microsoft/terraform-provider-power-platform/DEVELOPER.md

 # Developer Guide

-The Terraform Provider for Power Platform extends Terraforms capabilities to allow Terraform to manage Power Platform infrastructure and services.
+The Terraform Provider for Power Platform extends Terraform's capabilities to allow Terraform to manage Power Platform infrastructure and services.
 The provider is built on the modern [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) and NOT on the the older Terraform SDK.
 Ensure that you are referencing the correct [Plugin Framework documentation](https://developer.hashicorp.com/terraform/plugin/framework) when developing for this provider.

 If you want to contribute to the provider, refer to the [Contributing Guide](/CONTRIBUTING.md) which can help you learn about the different types of contributions you can make to the repo.
 The following documentation will help developers get setup and prepared to make code contributions to the repo.